mreveil/seing/README.md

 CONTRIBUTIONS
 --------------

-We welcome contributions to this project whether it is implementation of new fingerprinting schemes, bug tracking and corrections, code optimization, documentation, etc. Please consult the "developer" section of the documentation for more information on how the code is organized and feel free to create branches and submit pull requests for code update.
+We welcome contributions to this project including implementation of new fingerprinting schemes, bug tracking and corrections, code optimization, documentation, etc. Please consult the "developer" section of the documentation for more information on how the code is organized.
+To make a contribution create your own branch, make your documented changes to the code and submit a pull request for code update.

 USER SUPPORT